This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 Amazing, right?

-You can achieve a lot if you’re ready to pay the price, burn candles at night, and take the risk.
+You can achieve a lot if you’re ready to pay the price, burn candles at night, and take risks.

 Writing is all about creativity and experiences.
 Experiences come at the back of years of hard work, testing, errors, victories, losses, etc.